ADULTS ONLY (MOSTLY)

 Bring gifts: NAUGHTY gifts to give grown ups; NICE stuff to give kids.
 Throwing coal at people is discouraged no matter who they are.
 YES THAT INCLUDES POLITICIANS.
 But giving out coal might actually be appreciated.

-Watching santa get drunk and rowdy is fun.
+Watching santa be jolly & merry is fun.
 Babysitting santa while he vomits in an alley is not.
 Don't be that santa.

-Make sure you always pay for your beer and tip the bar staff.
+Make sure you always tip the bar staff.
 We want to be able to do this again so be polite and cultivate the goodwill of the local community.

 Please pay for your drinks as soon as you get them.
 Santas get tired of waiting on other santas to clear their tab before being able to move on.
 This entire adventure should be cash only.